Selling a house with tenants

 Can a landlord evict a tenant to sell the property?

-Whether a landlord is able to evict a tenant to sell the property will depend on the tenancy agreement in place.
+Whether a landlord is able to evict a tenant to sell the property will depend on their tenancy agreement.
 You’ll need to check the individual agreement to determine under what circumstances an eviction can be pursued.

 Can a landlord sell a property without notifying the tenants?

 A landlord should always make an intention to sell the property known to their tenant.
 Even if they don’t inform the tenant until the sale is complete, the tenancy agreement will stand.
-This means the new landlord will simply inherit the existing tenancy agreement and will have to abide by the terms of it.
-They will not be able to evict the tenant simply because the property has changed ownership.
+This means the new landlord will simply inherit the existing tenancy agreement.
+They will have to abide by the terms of it andy will not be able to evict the tenant simply because the property has changed ownership.

 Get an instant free estimate